-With Journey Analytics, you view the most commonly traveled paths of your customers to understand their overall behavior.
+With Journey Analytics, you can view the most commonly traveled paths of your customers to understand their overall behavior.
 It also lets you drill down to individual journeys to see each customer's specific path.

 You can use the following ways to access individual journeys: